MeteorTheLizard/MMM_M9k_Remastered/README.md

  * Orbital Strike Canon
  * Suicide bomb

-Some models that used to have scopes no longer have scopes.
-This was done to streamline assault rifles and heavy weapons to fit their weapon base (Nobody used the scopes on them anyway).

 **Hard to notice changes for non-developers:**
  * Every single script file has been optimized and modernized drastically.
 Around 70% of original code lines were removed since they basically do nothing or are not required anymore.
  * A massload of bugfixes, especially involving shotguns and weapons from the specialties pack.